jshint/node-jshint/README.md

 If all the methods above do not yield a `.jshintrc` to use, the last place that will be checked is your user's `$HOME` directory.

+## File Extensions

+Default extension for files is ".js".
+If you want to use JSHint with other file extensions (.json), you need to pass this extra extension as an option :

+    --extra-ext .json

 ## Ignoring Files and Directories

 If there is a .jshintignore file in your project's directory tree, (also provided you run `jshint` from within your project's directory true) then any directories or files specified will be skipped over. (behaves just like a `.gitignore` file)